Cross-modal Consistency Guidance for Robust Emotion Control in Auto-Regressive TTS Models: Introduction

 \section{Introduction}

-Modern Text-to-Speech (TTS) systems are increasingly expected to produce not only intelligible, but also highly expressive and emotionally resonant speech, for applications such as virtual assistants, audiobook narration, and digital avatars~\cite{xie2024towards,clifton2020100}.
-Achieving fine-grained emotional control is a key challenge in meeting this demand~\cite{wang2023fine,liang2025ece}.
-Traditional approaches often rely on predefined emotion categories from labeled datasets or extract style embeddings from reference audio snippets~\cite{jawaid2024style}.
-While effective, these methods can be restrictive, limiting users to a fixed set of styles and often failing to capture the subtle nuances of human expression~\cite{cho2024emosphere,cho2025emosphere++}.
+Modern Text-to-Speech (TTS) systems are increasingly expected to produce not only intelligible but also highly expressive and emotionally resonant speech for applications such as virtual assistants, audiobook narration, and digital avatars~\cite{xie2024towards,clifton2020100}.
+With the advent of Large Language Models (LLMs), the paradigm of emotional TTS has fundamentally shifted~\cite{yang2023uniaudio,ma2025review}.
+By leveraging deep semantic understanding, modern systems can parse complex prompts~\cite{he2024can,du2024cosyvoice,huang2025step}, transitioning from coarse-grained predefined labels (e.g., ``happy'') or reference audio snippets~\cite{jawaid2024style,cho2024emosphere} to nuanced natural language instructions (e.g., ``speak in a calm and reassuring tone'').
+This shift enables unprecedented zero-shot and fine-grained controllability over the synthesized speech~\cite{lee2025hierspeech++,jing2025enhancing}.